×

 • Taking pancreatic enzyme supplements to improve digestion.

 • Endoscopy: During ERCP, the doctor may make a small cut and enlarge the opening of the minor papilla.
-They may even place a stent at the opening.
-This will keep it enlarged.
+They may even place a stent at the opening to keep it enlarged.

-• Open surgery: The doctor will choose to perform an open surgery if endoscopy is not likely to suit the patient or if endoscopy has been attempted and has failed in the past.
+• Open surgery: The doctor will choose to perform an open surgery if endoscopy is not likely to suit the patient or if the test has been attempted earlier and failed.
 Even in this case, the doctor’s goal will be to enlarge the opening of the minor papilla.

 Disclaimer: We recommend consulting a Doctor before taking any action based on the above shared information.